Oju-kwu/SIEM-Implementation-and-Log-analysis/README.md

 - As well as extracting a field.

 ### Methodology
-## USER CREATION AND ROLE MANAGEMENT
+## User Creation and Role Management
 Users account were created within the Splunk Cloud environment showing the roles and access capabilities of members, 2 users have Admin privilege, 7 users with power role and 1 with user’s role.